By Samuel Nordberg, PhD

 - Cooking new recipes

 While finding new activities is great, it’s also important to keep your social connections strong, even if they can’t be in person.
-Many people enjoy keeping in touch with loved ones using Facetime, Facebook Portal, and other online services.
-Even if you don’t enjoy using them, the connection is worth it.
-If you have an elderly parent or relative, it can be a good idea to introduce them to these services if they have not used them before.
-Many seniors are already enjoying them.
+Many people enjoy keeping in touch with loved ones using Facetime, Zoom, Facebook Portal, and other online services.
+If you have an elderly parent or relative, it can be a good idea to help them with these platforms so they have a way to enjoy family and friends, even it is only virtually for the time being.

 Here are some other ways to stay engaged while social distancing:

-Pets – There’s no doubt that pets are a great source of companionship for people of all ages, especially during a crisis.
+Pets – Pets can be a great source of companionship for people of all ages, especially during a crisis.
 Adopting a suitable pet can provide real benefits for both young and old in their emotional well-being.
 Just make sure you aren’t overwhelming yourself with new responsibilities.
+And remember, the pet needs to fit your lifestyle when you begin to resume your more typical lifestyle.

 Music – Listening to music (or playing a musical instrument) is also a great way to make the day more rewarding.
 Music that can be enjoyed by all generations is just a click away using Spotify, Amazon Music, YouTube and other online sources.
 Musical instruction is also readily available through apps or online.